Student Responsibility to Keep Informed

 The university seeks to enroll students of the highest quality.
 In addition, the university encourages applications from a diverse population and values diversity in our graduate programs.
 Admissions recommendations are made by the academic programs on the basis of a wide variety of information submitted as part of the student’s application package.
 Admissions committees consider factors such as students’ academic qualifications, research and work experiences, professional goals and skills, match with program objectives and professional qualifications, the number of openings available in the program, and the resources available to support the student.
 An applicant’s character, integrity, and general fitness to practice a particular profession may also be considered in the admission process.
 Admission is limited and, in most programs, not all qualified students can be admitted.
 While UCF supports students obtaining multiple UCF degrees at different levels or in different programs, students who have received a degree in a UCF graduate program are not eligible for admission to the same program, even if it has tracks that have substantively different curricula.

-In general, graduate admission to the university requires that students must have obtained (prior to the start of the term for which the student is admitted) the equivalent of a baccalaureate degree from an accredited institution recognized by UCF or from a recognized foreign institution.
-Students without the equivalent of a baccalaureate degree from an accredited institution recognized by UCF or a recognized foreign institution are not admitted to graduate degree programs, graduate certificate programs, or graduate non-degree status.
+In general, graduate admission to the university requires that students must have obtained (prior to the start of the term for which the student is admitted) the equivalent of a baccalaureate degree from a regionally accredited institution or from a recognized foreign institution.
+Students without the equivalent of a baccalaureate degree from a regionally accredited institution or a recognized foreign institution are not admitted to graduate degree programs, graduate certificate programs, or graduate nondegree status.
 All applicants for graduate admission must submit official transcripts for all academic work.
 In addition to the above, all admitted students must submit evidence to document their attainment of the following minimum requirements.

 Minimum UCF Requirement